egrivel/photo-archive/documentation/setup.md

 $ ln -s /home/john/photo-archive/static photos-static
 ```

+Make sure that in your web server configuration, you have included
+`FollowSymLinks` in the options for these directories.

 ## Create the .ini file

 The `.ini` file contains the configuration for the database.
 This file should